bezabu/bb-treasure-hunter/README.md

     - Result: The trees, rocks, elevation and treasure distribution are different every time.

 - Check that the timer works correctly and the log of holes dug is correct
-  - Test: Use a stopwatch to time how long a game takes and make a not of how many holes are dug over the course of the game.
+  - Test: Use a stopwatch to time how long a game takes and make a note of how many holes are dug over the course of the game.
 Compare to the win modal message.
     - Result: The timer and hole counter are accurate.

 ## Validator Testing